A short guide: What is Genitive Case Useful For

 1. In negations - when we negate the verb

-When we negate the verb, which is used in Accusative in affirmative phrase - the form of negation is with Genitive.
+When we negate the verb, which is used in Accusative in affirmative phrase - the Object of the phrase is in Genitive.

 ATTENTION: It is very different when we negate noun or adjective.
 If we look into a wonderful guide on "X is Y" - and we try to revert it to "X is not Y" - we find there situations, that Genetive is not used there: